 Table 17.2.6-1 gives an overview of the acceptable risk mitigation measures in each of the member states of the Northern zone.
+Information on risk mitigation measures for workers such as acceptability of a re-entry period, determined by the NZ Worker Safe Re-entry Calculator, and national requirements for waiting period(s) can be obtained in Appendices IV and V.

 Concerning label requirements, there are different approaches.
-In some countries the need for use of workwear and gloves is not put on the label since this is part of the professional training and also standard equipment under other regulations (worker protection).
+In some countries, the need for use of workwear and gloves is not put on the label since this is part of the professional training and also standard equipment under other regulations (worker protection).
 Other countries state the PPE to be used on the label as the risk assessment is done by the regulators of PPP and thus can be more specific.